Sk4rKr0w/1-React-Card/README.md

-# 1 React Card
+# First steps with React

- First attempts with React, trying to create cards
+Since I am starting to learn React, this is an initial project I wanted to create just to test my understanding of the basics.